Chords of an ellipse, Lucas polynomials, and cubic equations

-This problem has an interesting history, of which we discuss a few highlights below in section \ref{sec:circlehistory}.
+This problem has an interesting history, of which we discuss a few highlights below in Section \ref{sec:circlehistory}.

 In \cite{price1}, Thomas E. Price considered the following generalization.
 Scale Figure \ref{fig:circlechords} horizontally and/or vertically.
-It becomes an ellipse.
+Then the circle becomes an ellipse.
 What happens to the product of the chord lengths?
-An elegant explicit formula is given in \cite{price1}, which we re-derive below (Proposition \ref{prop:price}).
+An elegant explicit formula is given in \cite{price1}, which we re-derive twice below (equation \eqref{eq:finalans} and Proposition \ref{prop:price}).

 Showcasing the power of his results, Price in \cite{price2} considered the special case of a vertical stretch factor of $\sqrt{5}$ (see Figure \ref{fig:ellipsechords}).
 In this situation, the product of the chord lengths is given in Table \ref{tbl:ellipseproducts}.
 The answer is remarkable.